ennas-de/ennas-de/README.md

  </table>

  <p>
-  I am an astute problem solver with excellent communication, listening, speaking, and writing skills.
-I solve problems and overcome challenges, even if it requires in-depth research or learning new skills to get the job done.
+  I am a skilled problem solver with strong communication, listening, speaking, and writing skills.
+I solve problems and overcome challenges, even if it requires in-depth research or learning new skills to accomplish the task.
  </p>
- <span style={{fontWidth: "bold"}}>In the end, I just want to build solutions that help humanity grow.</span>
+ <span style={{fontWidth: "bold"}}>In the end, I want to build solutions that help humanity grow.</span>
 </div>